L-Neur0/lorenzo.sciarretta.github.io/index.md

 layout: default
 ---

-### Hi, I'm Lorenzo Sciarretta
+### Hi, I'm Lorenzo Sciarretta 👋
-I am a Computer Science student at University of St.Gallen and at ETH zurich.
+I'm a Master's student in Computer Science, specializing in Data Science, at the University of St. Gallen and at ETH Zurich.

-I am currently a Research Assistant in quantititave finance at HSG.
+I have a strong technical foundation, with expertise in machine learning, deep learning, and software engineering.
+Currently, I work as a Research Assistant in quantitative finance at HSG, where I apply advanced methods such as neural networks and time-series forecasting to solve complex problems in financial econometrics.

+Complementing my technical abilities, my education at HSG has equipped me with a deep understanding of business and strategic management.
+This combination of technical expertise and business acumen allows me to design solutions that are both innovative and aligned with organizational goals.